 Location: Nigeria (NI), India (CSH), multiple across Africa (AMF)

 Detailed GiveWell Project Pages: New Incentives, Charity Science Health, Against Malaria Foundation, Beneficiary Preferences

 Every year, billions of dollars are donated to organizations working in international development.
 However, it is often not easy for donors to identify the best charities to give to.
-GiveWell is a non-profit dedicated to identifying outstanding giving opportunities in international development.
+GiveWell is a non-profit dedicated to identifying giving opportunities that will generate maximum positive social impact.

-In order to make detailed recommendations to donors, GiveWell conducts in-depth research and analysis into international development interventions and charities.
-IDinsight has entered a learning partnership with GiveWell to generates evidence on the impact of potentially cost-effective charities and interventions, as well as on the preferences of beneficiaries, to inform GiveWell decision-making.
+In order to make detailed recommendations on the top charities to donate to, GiveWell is required to continuously conduct in-depth research and analysis.
+IDinsight has entered a learning partnership with GiveWell.
+Within this partnership, IDinsight generates evidence on the impact of cost effective charities and interventions, as well as on the preferences of beneficiaries, to inform GiveWell decision making.

-In addition to working with these three charities, IDinsight is also developing and testing innovative methods to measure the preferences of GiveWell recommended charity beneficiaries, particularly how beneficiaries trade-off health interventions with reductions in poverty.
+Besides its engagement with these three charities, IDinsight is also developing and testing innovative methods to measure how beneficiaries trade-off improvements in health with improvements in consumption.

-To date, IDinsight’s advice has influenced the development of NI’s and CSH’s programs, and has improved AMF’s monitoring strategy.
-Early beneficiary preference research results indicate that IDinsight’s methods are capturing valuable, actionable data and further results are forthcoming.
-IDinsight’s main results will inform GiveWell’s top charity decisions in 2019, 2020 and 2021.
+Up until this point, IDinsight’s advice has influenced the development of NI’s and CSH’s programs, and has improved AMF’s monitoring strategy.
+Early beneficiary preference research results indicate that IDinsight’s methods are capturing valuable data.
+As the project is currently ongoing, further results are forthcoming.
+IDinsight’s main results will inform GiveWell’s top charity decisions in 2019 and, 2020 and 2021.